38 Best Turkish Foods Everyone Must Try In 2025

 Image Source

 The Turkish version of a burrito, dürüm is slow cooked chicken, lamb, or beef served inside a wrap.
-It’s one of the most delicious Turkish foods made using lavash, a thin Turkish flatbread. the bread used in this wrap is way thinner than the bread used for Doners and other dishes.
-It has almost similar ingredients that are used in making doners like doner meat and veggies.
+It’s one of the most delicious Turkish foods made using lavash, a thin Turkish flatbread. the bread used in this wrap is way thinner than that used for donors and other dishes.
+It has almost similar ingredients that are used in making doners, such as doner meat and veggies.

 19. Kumpir: Must-Have Snack